PaintSwap/paintswap-changelogs/README.md

 # changelogs
 Changelogs for Paintswap apps

+## Instructions

-## Create one file per app on the following format (latest version and changes at the top, features grouped first)
+Create one file per app on the following format (latest version and changes at the top, features grouped first)

 ```json
 [